We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Time your treatments for the evening or early in the morning when wasps are least active and there’s less of a threat of being stung.

 Spray the natural wasp deterrent around areas that are popular nesting sites for wasps, including outdoor furniture, grills, eaves, and under covered porches.
-It’s also a good idea to treat entrances to your homes, including doors and windows, to prevent wasps from getting inside.
+It’s also a good idea to treat entrances to your homes, including doors and windows, to prevent wasps from getting into the house.
 While the spray won’t kill wasps, the acetic smell of the white vinegar will repel them.

 While this type of spray works well as a natural yellow jacket repellent, Price clarifies that it should not be used as kill-on-contact spray.
 “It’s important to know that vinegar does not kill wasps, so you should never spray this mixture directly onto a wasp’s nest or an area with wasps, as that will only anger the insects and may cause them to attack,” he says.